OIL PLATFORM INJURIES

-Slip and fall accidents on a rig can happen at any time particularly when water or oil are left on the rig floor, ladders or scaffolds are not properly secured, or when work areas are not properly inspected for potential hazards.
+Slip and fall accidents on an oil rig can happen at any time particularly when water or oil are left on the rig floor, ladders or scaffolds are not properly secured, or when work areas are not properly inspected for potential hazards.
 When employers or fellow workers do not follow safety procedures accidents often happen.
-Maintaining safe work environments include regular cleaning and inspection of floors, use of non-skid surfaces when appropriate, and use of guardrails, handrails or grating to prevent falls and clearing of walkways to reduce hazards.
+Maintaining safe work environments include regular cleaning and inspection of floors, clearing of walkways to reduce hazards, use of non-skid surfaces when appropriate, and use of guardrails, handrails, or grating to prevent falls.

 As one of only six states in America that permit coastal drilling, Louisiana boasts a thriving $70-billion-dollar oil and gas industry.
 The state is second in the country only to Texas in terms of the number of rigs it hosts in the oil field.
 Thousands of workers make up Louisiana’s oil and gas task force, mostly under the command of several of the most prominent oil rig companies.
 The following companies are the key players in the state’s oil industry:

-Jones Act, refers to the Jones Act of 1920, which was implemented to protect U.S. ships from foreign competition but also included a provision to give rights to injured seamen.
+The Jones Act was implemented to protect U.S. ships from foreign competition but also included a provision to give rights to injured seamen.
 Title 46 of U.S. Code §30104 allows an injured seaman to bring a civil action against his employer if the seaman was acting in the course of employment as a vessel crew member, if the employer was found to be negligent, and if the employer’s negligence was the cause of the seaman’s injuries.
-This is significantly different from a typical worker’s injury matter, where state workers’ compensation statutes generally prohibit employees from bringing lawsuits against employers for injuries caused by employer negligence.
+This is significantly different from a typical worker’s injury case, where state workers’ compensation statutes generally prohibit employees from bringing lawsuits against employers for injuries caused by employer negligence.

-The experienced skilled team of maritime attorneys at Murphy Law Firm have decades of experience handling all types of accidents under the Jones Act and other maritime laws governing injuries at sea.
+The experienced, skilled team of oil rig injury attorneys at Murphy Law Firm have decades of experience handling all types of maritime accidents under the Jones Act and other maritime laws governing injuries at sea.
 We are dedicated to providing exceptional legal and customer service and will fight for the maximum compensation possible in every client’s case.
 We have a successful track record of getting the maximum awards from mediations and juries in maritime cases.

 46 U.S. Code CHAPTER 303—DEATH ON THE HIGH SEAS